Freda Du Faur: Mountaineering experiences (1906–1910)

 In 1908, a second trip to Mount Cook led to Du Faur's introduction to a New Zealand guide, Peter Graham.
 Graham agreed to teach Du Faur ropework and add snow and ice climbing to her skill on rocks.
 Du Faur found this freedom an enjoyable escape from the constraints and frustrations of family and society.

 In 1909, Du Faur returned to undertake several climbs of increasing difficulty, the first of which was a significant ascent of Mount Sealy on 19 December 1909.
 Though these climbs were intended to be just Graham and Du Faur, social norms of propriety at the time did not look kindly on an overnight climbing expedition composed solely of an unmarried woman and a male guide.
 Thus, a chaperone was enlisted, and Du Faur committed to wearing a skirt to just below the knee over knickerbockers and long puttees while she climbed.
-Still, she received criticism from both males and females for her choices in athleticism and dress.
-After her climb to the summit of Mount Cook in 1910, she's quoted as stating: "I was the first unmarried woman to climb in New Zealand, and in consequence, I received all the hard knocks until one day when I awoke more or less famous in the mountaineering world, after which I could and did do exactly as seemed to me best."
+Still, she received criticism from both men and women for her choices in athleticism and dress.
+After her climb to the summit of Mount Cook in 1910, she is quoted as stating: "I was the first unmarried woman to climb in New Zealand, and in consequence, I received all the hard knocks until one day when I awoke more or less famous in the mountaineering world, after which I could and did do exactly as seemed to me best."
 Following her notoriety, she would dispense with a chaperone but retain her customary climbing attire.
 It pleased her that her attire afforded an element of femininity to upset critics and challenge existing stereotypes of physically active women.

 In 1910, Du Faur spent three months at the Dupain Institute of Physical Education in Sydney training with Muriel "Minnie" Cadogan (1885–1929), who became her life partner.
 After the training, Du Faur returned to Mount Cook in November 1910.

 Summiting Mount Cook (December 1910)

 On 3 December 1910, Du Faur became the first woman to climb to the summit of Mount Cook, New Zealand's highest peak at 3760 m.
 Her guides included Peter and Alex (Alec) Graham, and together they ascended in a record six hours.

-Du Faur stated about her ascent to the summit: 'I gained the summit ... feeling very little, very lonely and much inclined to cry'.
+Du Faur said about her ascent to the summit: 'I gained the summit ... feeling very little, very lonely and much inclined to cry'.

 On the return trip from the summit, Du Faur was photographed in front of a boulder to commemorate the historic climb.
-The boulder, now called "Freda's Rock" is located approximately 200 meters into the Hooker Valley Track at Mount Cook National Park.
+The boulder, now called "Freda's Rock" is located approximately 200 metres into the Hooker Valley Track at Mount Cook National Park.